-The Series 2021 Bonds are being issued on a parity with the Series 2015C Bonds with respect to the lien on the Pledged Revenues (defined herein).
-The Indenture (defined below under the subheading "The Series 2021 Bonds") provides for the future issuance of Additional Parity Bonds (see the captions "SECURITY AND SOURCES OF PAYMENT FOR THE BONDS - Additional Parity Bonds," and "- Project Bonds, Priority of Liens").
+The Series 2021 Bonds are being issued on parity with the Series 2015C Bonds with respect to the lien on the Pledged Revenues (defined herein) and the grant of security interest in the Trust Estate under the Indenture (defined below under the subheading "The Series 2021 Bonds").
+The Indenture provides for the future issuance of Additional Parity Bonds (see the captions "SECURITY AND SOURCES OF PAYMENT FOR THE BONDS - Additional Parity Bonds," and "- Project Bonds, Priority of Liens").
 The Series 2021 Bonds, the Series 2015C Bonds and any Additional Parity Bonds are collectively referred to herein as the "Bonds."

 Due to many factors, revenues received from the Crackerneck Creek Project have been materially short of the City's original projections.
-The City believes that even with significant additional development it is highly unlikely that the Crackerneck Creek Project will be able to generate sufficient revenues to pay debt service on the Project Bonds.
+The City believes that even with significant additional development, if any, it is highly unlikely that the Crackerneck Creek Project will be able to generate sufficient revenues to pay debt service on the Project Bonds.
 Consequently, even if significant additional development occurs, additional revenues sources will need to be allocated to the payment of debt service on the Project Bonds.
 See "SECURITY AND SOURCES OF PAYMENT FOR THE BONDS," "THE CITY'S GENERAL FUND," and "ANTICIPATED REVENUE SOURCES" herein.